Code-Institute-Submissions/MSP2-1/README.md

 [View the live project here.](https://matildamuyingo.github.io/MSP2/)

-This webpage is made and designed for a company called Elite Travels and aims to help people customise their travel and finding an appropriate destination.
+This webpage is made and designed for a company called Elite Travels and aims to help people customise their travel and finding an appropriate travel destination.

 <h2 align="center"><img src="assets/images/EliteTravels.PNG" width="80%"></h2>